Are you envious because I am generous?

 All parishioners are encouraged to pray especially for the end of the coronavirus outbreak, for those suffering from the virus, for the deceased, for our leaders and healthcare workers.

 Know that Fr.
-Guanalla is praying for you daily, especially during his private Masses.
+Guanalla is praying for you daily.

 Wash your hands, stay healthy, and may God bless you!